 Very few people like interruptions during work.
 Most want to get to their office (be that in a skyscraper or at their kitchen table) and get their work done.
 A sales professional stopping in or calling with nothing important to say is a time waster that many in the business world simply will not tolerate.

 If you cold call, make sure you are targeting the right type of customers, delivering the right message and delivering that message clearly and succinctly.

 "I Have Everything Ready.
 So, What Time is Best to Cold Call?"

 Before we jump out of our customer's mind, put yourself in your customer's shoes for a minute.
 If you were the type of customer that you would prospect, what time of day would be the busiest for you?
 What time of day would you use to prepare, plan and review?
 When would a cold call be the most annoying?

-The problem is that many sales reps don't consider their customer's schedule and make calls around their own schedule.
+The problem is that many sales reps don't consider their customer's schedule and make calls around their schedule.
 If I were to guess, I'd say that the fewest number of cold calls are made during lunch time.
 Why?
 Because we sales reps need to eat!

 It shouldn't be all about us when it comes to cold calling.

-If your prospect has a receptionist who screens calls and decides which visitors get in the door and which are sent packing, knowing the gate keeper's schedule if the first clue in when to prospect.
+If your prospect has a receptionist, who screens calls and decides which visitors get in the door and which are sent packing, knowing the gate keeper's schedule if the first clue in when to prospect.
 If you can avoid having to go through the gatekeeper and get right to your prospect, you'd do it, right?
-Of course, you would, but so many sales reps start making their cold calls in the morning (after a couple cups of coffee and some water cooler talk), before or right after lunch.
+Of course, you would, but so many sales reps start making their cold calls in the morning (after a couple of cups of coffee and some water cooler talk), before or right after lunch.